jongalloway/aspire-quickstart-workshop/Lab-2-Data/README.md

 > - Add a .NET Aspire component to connect to SQL Server
 > - Configure and use .NET Aspire Component features to read and write from the database

+> [!NOTE]
+> This tutorial is based on the [Connect an ASP.NET Core app to SQL Server using .NET Aspire and Entity Framework Core](https://learn.microsoft.com/dotnet/aspire/database/sql-server-components) tutorial in Microsoft Learn.

 ## Create the sample solution

 1. At the top of Visual Studio, navigate to **File** > **New** > **Project**.